carnivuth/computer_vision/pages/machine_learning_cv/CREATING A CLASSIFIER.md

-# LINEAR CLASSIFIER
+# CREATING A CLASSIFIER

 ## OBJECTIVE

 design a function that takes image as input and responds with a label

-## IMAGE FLATTENING
+## A POSSIBLE TECHNIQUE, IMAGE FLATTENING

-The idea is to scan linearly the image pixels
+The idea is to scan linearly the image pixels:

 ![](Pasted%20image%2020240430113112.png)

-so the classifier becomes
+so the classifier becomes:

 $$
 f(x,W)= Wx = label
 $$

 where $W$ is a linear vector of $3\times M \times N$ size as the $x$ input.

+### LIMITS OF IMAGE FLATTENING

 This solution is not practical cause the **label is a categorical and not numerical value** so closer values do not imply that images are of similar classes